MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/plan-office-365-proplus.md

 ## Step 3 - Choose your update channels

 With Office 365 ProPlus, you can control how frequently your users receive feature updates to their Office applications.
-To do so, you choose one or more update channels for your users:
+To do so, you choose an update channel for your users:

 - Semi-Annual Channel: Provides users with new features of Office every six months, in January and July